rheeger/spark-stacker/packages/shared/docs/userguide.md

 Performance should be evaluated based on:

-1. **Win Rate:** Percentage of profitable trades
+- **Win Rate:** Percentage of profitable trades
-2. **Average P&L:** Mean profitability per trade
+- **Profit Factor:** Gross profit divided by gross loss
-3. **Max Drawdown:** Largest peak-to-trough decline
+- **Maximum Drawdown:** Largest peak-to-trough decline
-4. **Risk-Adjusted Return:** Returns relative to risk taken

-This MVP implementation serves as a validation of the entire system with minimal financial risk while providing a foundation for future strategy development.
+- **Sharpe Ratio:** Risk-adjusted return metric

+### Monitoring the 1-Minute Strategy

+When using 1-minute timeframes:

+- **Active Monitoring:** Plan to actively watch the strategy during initial testing
+- **Signal Frequency:** Expect more frequent signals than with longer timeframes
+- **Performance Dashboard:** Use the specialized 1-minute dashboard for real-time analytics
+- **Alert Configuration:** Set up immediate notifications for critical events
+- **Position Tracking:** Monitor position lifecycle closely during the observation period

+This short-timeframe approach allows you to validate the full trade lifecycle while sitting at your computer, providing faster feedback on strategy performance.

 ## 6. **Monitoring Your Trades**